SSF Logo 2025 by Lizzy Schendel

 Through hands-on stream-side participation, the Lane County Salmon Watch program instills deeper understanding of each person’s relationship to their local watershed, reconnecting communities to the natural world.

-Salmon Watch is coordinated and supported through the MFWWC’s Regional Education Program which provides environmental learning opportunities to students throughout the Upper Willamette Basin.
+Lane County Salmon Watch is coordinated and supported through the MFWWC’s Regional Education Program which provides environmental learning opportunities to students throughout the Upper Willamette Basin.

-To learn more about the Lane County Salmon Watch Program, follow this link.
+Learn more about Lane County Salmon Watch.

 Student Stories